 Valeria Belmonti, Director

-Biography: Valeria received an M.A. in Educational Technology from New Jersey City University concentrating her studies in Computer-Assisted Language Learning.
+Valeria received an M.A. in Educational Technology from New Jersey City University concentrating her studies in Computer-Assisted Language Learning.
 Her thesis surveyed the use of web and mobile technology to enhance the teaching of intercultural competence within undergraduate language education, particularly through the use of telecollaboration.
 She has presented telecollaboration projects, models and frameworks at numerous national and international conferences, and she has directed the design and pilot of telecollaboration projects at the Center for Integrated Language Communities, one of the National Language Resource Centers funded by the U.S. Department of Education through Title IV grants.
 She holds various ACTFL certifications and has also completed coursework at the Intercultural Communication Institute of America (ICI).
+At CSI, she is also one of the Instructional Technologists for the Online Learning Team.

 Melvin Dejesus, College Lab Technician